ShiroKazane/ShiroKazane/README.md

 ## Nyahallo

-Just stupid programmer doing stupid thing with 🤍
+Just baka programmer doing baka thing with 🤍

 Mainly code with node.js and html5, but also learn c++, java, kotlin, and lua.